antaldaniel/sr_website/content/project/music_observatory/index.md

   focal_point = "Smart"
 +++

-Data Observatories are collaborations of research institutes, industry, universities and European policymakers to provide an industry/policy area with continous data collection and dissemmination.
+An **observatory** is a location used for observing terrestrial or celestial events.
+The European Commission and the Council of Europe are supporting numerous data observatories to support research and development and evidence-based policymaking.
+(See: Observatories.)
+We are creating automated observatories following the best practices of reproducible research.

 Satellite Report grew out of a such an observatory, [CEEMID](https://ceemid.eu/).
-## Data Observatories

-A few examples:

-* The [European Alternative Fuels Observatory](https://www.eafo.eu/) is an European Commission funded initiative which provides open and free information, amongst others to support Member States with the implementation of EU Directive 2014/94 on the deployment of alternative fuels infrastructure.
-The EAFO is maintained by the [EAFO Consortium](https://www.eafo.eu/knowledge-center/consortium).

-* The [EU Energy Poverty Observatory](https://www.energypoverty.eu/about/about-observatory) (EPOV) is an initiative by the European Commission to help Member States in their efforts to combat energy poverty.
-It exists to improve the measuring, monitoring and sharing of knowledge and best practice on energy poverty, and it is developed by a consortium of universities, think tanks, and the business sector.

-* The [European Observatory for Clusters and Industrial Change](https://www.clustercollaboration.eu/eu-initiatives/european-cluster-observatory) to help Europe's regions and countries in designing better and more evidence-based cluster policies and initiatives.
-This platform is funded by the EU programme for the Competitiveness of Enterprises and SMEs (COSME).

-* The [Cluster Observatory](http://www.clusterobservatory.eu/) of the Center for Strategy and Competitiveness at the Stockholm School of Economics, which started out originally as the European Cluster Observatory.

-* [CEEMID](https://ceemid.eu/) is a data integration system that could provide to be a model and starting point of building a [European Music Observatory](https://documentation.ceemid.eu/index.php?title=European_Music_Observatory) based on open data, open-source software using best statistics, data science and AI practices.
-CEEMID has created thousands of high-value, hard music industry indicators using open data sources, industry data sources, surveys and various APIs to relevant other data sources.
-(More on [ceemid.eu](https://ceemid.eu/) website.)

 CEEMID is aiming to transfer thousands of indicators and a verifiable, open-source software that creates them to the European Music Observatory to give Europe-wide acces timely, reliable, actionable statistics and indicators for the music industry, policymakers and music professionals.
 (Read more about our [data coverage](https://documentation.ceemid.eu/index.php?title=Main_Page#Data_Coverage))

 Satellite Report is aiming to support this transition, and at the same time, create new data products for other creative industries.
 See [our call for partners](http://demoobservatory.ceemid.eu/).